LinnSC/semester-project-2/README.md

 ## Contributing

-If you want to contibute to this project you...
+If you want to contibute to this project you have to make sure to open a pull request so code can be reviewed.

 ## Contact